how to Paint a Butterfly from wings to canvas: a Comprehensive guide

 how to paint a butterfly with contrasts

-The black veins and trim contrast with the light colors of the butterfly's wings.
+The black veins and trim versus the light colors on the wings are contrasting values.

 The wings have complimentary colors.